 Subsidence can occur when tree roots cause desiccation of the ground near to a property causing the clay soil to shrink.
-However, many other factors can cause or contribute to subsidence, and so a thorough investigation by a competent person (qualified and experienced tree specialist) is usually required.
+However, many other factors can cause or contribute to subsidence, and so a thorough investigation by a competent person (qualified, experienced, trained, and skilled) is usually required.